How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 2. Set your fundraising goal

-Once you have decided on the location and have decided to hold your first golf outing, you need to develop a realistic fundraising goal and budget.
+Once you have decided on the location for your first golf outing, you need to develop a realistic fundraising goal and budget.
 Your fundraising office should decide what you need to raise from this event, but afterward, your team can play a more significant role in determining how to raise these funds.

 Your organization’s past fundraising successes and failures should help determine how much a golf fundraiser will bring into your organization.
-Past events may also give you a better idea of how well silent and live auctions do with your donor base.
-There is a greater chance of success if you already have several donors who love the game and have shown interest in participating in your silent and live auctions.
+Past events may also give you a better idea of how well live and silent auctions do with your donor base.

-Pro tip: Once you set a fundraising goal, make sure to add a goal thermometer to your donation page.
+Pro tip: Once you set a fundraising goal, make sure to add a goal meter to your donation page.
 It’s the perfect way to keep your fundraiser focused on the target, keep your team motivated towards the goal, and share your fundraising progress with donors and prospective donors.
-Goal meter can help create a sense of urgency when you are close to reaching your target!
+Goal meters create a sense of urgency when you are close to reaching your target!

 In addition to signs that promote your event and nonprofit, you can add signs at each hole.
 These signs can be used to promote your organization’s mission and gain sponsorships to raise more funds during the event.